-AUTO: Push the Auto/Manual Leveling Button once to light the Auto Leveling Indicator Light and engage automatic leveling operation.
+AUTO: Pushing the A/M (Auto/Manual) Leveling Button once will toggle between A & M. When the A is showing on the display, this means automatic leveling operation is engaged.
 The automatic leveling controller monitors changes in slope and corrects chassis position to maintain a level chassis position.
-The Manual Left/Right Leveling Switch will override the automatic leveling controller while the switch is depressed.
+The Manual Left/Right Leveling Buttons will override the automatic leveling controller while the switch is depressed.
 Upon release of the switch, the leveling system will return to automatic leveling mode.

-MANUAL: Push the Auto/Manual Leveling Button once to enter the Manual Leveling mode (Auto Leveling Indicator Light not lit).
-With the Auto Leveling Indicator Lamp not lit the Manual Left/Right leveling switch will level the combine left and right.
+MANUAL: Push the A/M (Auto/Manual) Leveling Button once to enter the Manual Leveling mode (M will be displayed).
+In Manual mode the Manual Left/Right leveling switch will level the combine left and right.
 When the switch is released the combine chassis will maintain the current chassis position.